microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/02-ModernizingYourDataEstateWithSQLServer2019.md

 SQL Server 2019 includes new capabilities for data virtualization by extending the Polybase (nicknamed it Polybase++) feature introduced in SQL Server 2016 with the ability to connect to other data sources like Oracle with **client drivers installed**

 Instructor led workshops will review data virtualization in SQL Server 2019 using the **Module 2.4 Data Virtualization Section** from the deck <a href="https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/slides/SQL%20Server%202019%20Modern%20Data%20Platform.pptx">SQL Server 2019 Modern Data Platform</a>

+Your instructor will guide to proceed to the Activity below for hands-on exercises for SQL Server 2019 Data Virtualization.

 If you are using this module self-paced, read and go through all the activities of SQL Server 2019 Security from <a href="https://github.com/microsoft/sqlworkshops/blob/rgward/sql2019lab/04_DataVirtualization.md">Module 04 Data Virtualization of the SQL Server 2019 Lab</a> and proceed to Module 2.5 of this workshop SQL Server Linux and Containers. **Note**: The SQL Server 2019 lab has Next Steps.
 Do not follow those but read the introduction and come back to the next section of this workshop.